NextSDS Logo

 Wash out mouth with water.
 Remove dentures if any.
 Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 If material has been swallowed and the exposed person is conscious, give small quantities of water to drink.
 Stop if the exposed person feels sick as vomiting may be dangerous.
 Do not induce vomiting unless directed to do so by medical personnel.
 If vomiting occurs, the head should be kept low so that vomit does not enter the lungs.
 Get medical attention if adverse health effects persist or are severe.
 Never give anything by mouth to an unconscious person.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

-Symptoms: Adverse symptoms may include the following: Irritating to mouth, throat and stomach. nausea or vomiting, stomach pains.
+Symptoms: No known significant effects or critical hazards.
+Adverse symptoms may include the following: Irritating to mouth, throat and stomach, nausea or vomiting, stomach pains.

 Immediate Medical Attention

 Get medical attention if adverse health effects persist or are severe.
-If unconscious, get medical attention immediately.
 Contact poison treatment specialist immediately if large quantities have been ingested or inhaled.

 Medical Treatment